microsoft/azuredevopslabs/labs/vstsextend/python/readme.md

      ![](images/commit_code.png)

  1. Since we have enabled CI-CD triggers a build will be queued automatically.
-Go to **Builds**, under **Pipelines** tab to see the build in progress.
+Go to **Pipelines**, under **Pipelines** tab to see the build in progress.

      ![](images/build-progress.gif)